glennji/glennjicom-academic/content/notes/terms/beer/index.md

 ### femto-brewery

 How might I build a nano-brewery?
-Or a [pico-brewery](/projects/picobrewery)?
+Or a picobrewery?
 Or, hell, _femto??_ To start with, I should should experiment with "consumer" brewing kits.
 (A few days ago I had a daydream -- opening a bar and nano-brewery in Paris, to share delicious Australian craft beer with the Parisians.
 Something completely different from IT.
 I also looked up horse-riding places for Dee!)